 If your freedom is on the line because of domestic violence accusations or charges, you need a strong ally to defend your interests.
 Law enforcement personnel and prosecutors are designed to give a punishment which often carries jail, probation, classes, fines and a criminal record.
-Your only chance at avoiding maximum penalties is to have a qualified attorney fighting in your corner, and our domestic violence defense attorneys at Maria Jones Law Firm are prepared to provide the level of criminal defense representation you need.
+Your only chance at avoiding maximum penalties is to have a qualified attorney fighting in your corner, and our domestic violence defense attorneys in Phoenix at Maria Jones Law Firm are prepared to provide the level of criminal defense representation you need.
 We have offices in Tucson and Phoenix and represent defendants across Arizona.

 Defending Clients against Domestic Abuse Charges in Arizona

 In Arizona, domestic violence is a type of enhancement for other criminal offenses.
 This means that, although there is no specific crime of “domestic violence,” a crime may be classified as such if it involves an alleged victim who is in a “domestic relationship” with the alleged abuser.
 Domestic violence has been defined under Arizona Revised Statute 13-3601.

 - Persons in a current or former romantic relationship

 - Parents of a shared child

 The following are examples of the types of crimes that may be subject to domestic violence enhancements:

 - Physical assault

 - Sexual assault